wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-birthday-congratulations-time-capsule-with-go.md

 NGROK_URL=
 ```

 Be sure to populate these variables with the correct values you've gathered in previous steps.
-Below is a list of how to gain all of the values required:
+Below is a list of how to gain all of the required values:

-* `VONAGE_APPLICATION_ID` - Your application ID is the ID given when you created an application in Vonage's dashboard
+* `VONAGE_APPLICATION_ID` - Your application ID is the ID given when you created an application in Vonage's [dashboard](https://dashboard.nexmo.com/applications)
 * `VONAGE_PRIVATE_KEY` - The location of the `private.key` file relevant to the project directory
-* `VONAGE_NUMBER` - Your Vonage number is the virtual phone number you purchased in the Vonage Dashboard
+* `VONAGE_NUMBER` - Your Vonage number is the virtual phone number you purchased in the [Vonage Dashboard](https://dashboard.nexmo.com/your-numbers)
 * `TO_NUMBER` - The number that will be receiving the call with all the voice recordings at your predetermined date and time
 * `PERSON_NAME` - The name of the person who will be receiving these well wishes
 * `NGROK_URL` - The ngrok URL you received and stored in a previous step

-Structs are typed collections of fields that we'll be using to group data from webhook requests throughout this tutorial.
+Structs are typed collections of fields that we'll use to group data from webhook requests throughout this tutorial.
 Create a new file called `structs.go` and add the following:

 ```go
 package main